ITfoxtec/ITfoxtec.Identity.Saml2/README.md

 Please see the [test samples](https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2/tree/master/test).

-The ITfoxtec Identity Saml2 package support signing/encryption certificates in Azure Key Vault.
+The ITfoxtec Identity Saml2 package supports signing/encryption certificates in Azure Key Vault.
 Please see the [TestWebAppCoreAzureKeyVault](https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2/tree/master/test/TestWebAppCoreAzureKeyVault) sample.

 The ITfoxtec Identity Saml2 package is tested for compliance with AD FS, Azure AD and Azure AD B2C.

-The ITfoxtec Identity Saml2 package support the Danish NemLog-in2 (NemID) / OIOSAML 2 and NemLog-in3 (MitID and NemID) / OIOSAML 3.
+The ITfoxtec Identity Saml2 package supports the Danish NemLog-in2 (NemID) / OIOSAML 2 and NemLog-in3 (MitID and NemID) / OIOSAML 3.
-The [TestWebAppCoreNemLogin3Sp](https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2/tree/master/test/TestWebAppCoreNemLogin3Sp) sample application is configured with NemLog-in3 and show how to implement a NemLog-in3 Service Provider (SP).
+The [TestWebAppCoreNemLogin3Sp](https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2/tree/master/test/TestWebAppCoreNemLogin3Sp) sample application is configured (both as private IT system and public IT system) with NemLog-in3 and show how to implement an NemLog-in3 Service Provider (SP).

 ### More information
 You can read more on <a href="https://itfoxtec.com/identitysaml2">ITfoxtec Identity Saml2 Project Home Page</a>.